 Getting your music ready for mastering isn’t terribly difficult, but it’s easy to mess up.
 Using effects like compression and EQ on the “master stereo output track” can really limit what a mastering engineer can do for your music.
-By giving your music mastering engineer some headroom to work with, a good mastering engineer will be able bring a song to life in ways that are nothing less than amazing
+By making sure there is some headroom to work with, I’ll will be able add a sonic depth to your project that is nothing less than amazing.

 The things you want to look out for when making your final bounce are as follows:

-1. Make sure that none of your individual tracks are clipping either on the track it’s self or in a plugin.
+1. Make sure that none of your individual tracks are clipping.

-2. Don’t put any effects on the “master stereo output track.”
+2. Try to avoid putting any effects on the “master stereo output track.”

 3. Make sure your “master stereo output track” isn’t clipping.